Iron777ip/learning_github/README.md

 git checkout <name of the branch that we want to swich>
-git checkout - -- this will check out to the previous branch git push --set-upstream origin <name of the branch> or git push -u origin -- this is the way we ate pushing the branch into the origin
+git checkout - -- this will check out to the previous branch git push --set-upstream origin <name of the branch> or git push -u origin -- this is the way we ate pushing the branch into the origin git checkout -b <new branch name> - creates a new branch and moves into that new branch git branch -d <name of the branch that we want to delete> - this is tha way to delete the branch we mast be in to the main branch

+merging into the branch

+git merge <name of the branch that we want to mergi into the new branch or main> - this is a method that will merge into the branch git log --online -- this is checking online chagies